3fernandez/learn-rails/README.md

 Learning Rails
 ==

-Learning Rails by doing a simple project.
+Learning Rails by doing a simple rails app.